How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 Swap package_name with libraries such as numpy, fastapi, or django.

 Ubuntu 24.04 LTS and 26.04 LTS mark the system Python (python3) as externally managed (see PEP 668).
 If you run python3 -m pip install <package>, pip blocks system-wide installs unless you use a virtual environment or pass --break-system-packages.
+Deadsnakes python3.14 installs usually default to a user-site pip path instead of triggering the externally managed error, but virtual environments are still the safest choice for repeatable project setups.
 Use –break-system-packages only when you fully understand the risks: it allows pip to write into system directories and can break apt upgrades or system utilities.
-Prefer virtual environments for all workloads.

 Virtual environments isolate dependencies per project.
-For expanded workflows, see the Python virtual environment guide.
+For expanded workflows, see how to create a Python virtual environment on Ubuntu.

 Choose a directory for environments (for example ~/venvs) and create one with Python 3.14: